jimhigson/oboe.js-dissertation/main/main.md

 file or specification.
 As well as executing correctly, the project is required not to surpass a certain size so this also checked on every save.
-Because Oboe is a small, tightly focused project the majority of the programming time is spent refactoring already working code.
-Running tests on save provides quick feedback so that mistakes are found before the programmer is thinking about the next context.
+Because Oboe is a small, tightly focused project the majority of the programming time is spent refactoring already working code; running tests on save provides quick when refactoring so that equivalence is demonstrated before starting to thinking about the next context.
 Agile practitioners emphasise the importance of tests that execute quickly [@cleancode p.314:T9] -- Oboe's 220 unit and component tests run in less than a second so discovering programming mistakes is nearly instant.

 If the "content of any medium is always another medium” [@media p.8], we might say that the content of programming is the process that is realised by its execution.
-A person working in a physical medium sees the thing they are making but the programmer does usually not see their program's execution simultaneously as they create.
-Conway notes that an artisan works by transform-in-place "start with the working material in place and you step by step transform it into its final form," but software is created through proxies.
-He attempts to close this gap by merging programming with the results of programming [@humanize pp.8-9].
+A sculptor or painter works while seeing the thing that they are making.
+No decision was made to work in this way, the immediacy is a natural attribute of the medium.
+For digital artists, freed from restrictions of physical mediums, we may design abstract tools in any way that we can imagine.
+However far the effect of a digital paintbrush on the canvas might have diverged from physical manipulation, most of the common toolbox assumes a workflow of interactive editing and real-time feedback, simulating the physicality of traditional mediums.
+This is not so in programming: a person writing a computer program does not usually see its execution until seconds or even minutes after their edit -- a lag which would be intolerable elsewhere.
+Conway notes that an artisan works by transform-in-place "start with the working material in place and you step by step transform it into its final form," but software is created through proxies; he posits that we may close this gap by merging programming with the results of programming [@humanize pp.8-9].
 If we bring together the medium and the message by viewing the result of code while we write it, we can build in a series of small, iterative, correct steps and programming can be more explorative and expressive.
 Running the tests subtly, automatically, hundreds of times per day is not merely time-saving, this build process noticeably improved the quality of the project's programming.